 Since the beginning of March, I have been communicating with Kuki from Pandorabots, who I chat with for 15 minutes every day on Facebook Messenger.
 This is part of a PhD research project examining conversation between chatbots and autistic and non-autistic participants.
 Kuki has learned about the world through the same use of GPT-3 technology.

-Another project Evie was able to interact with was a collaborative project conceived by Ziv Schneider, between the Netherlands-based International Documentary Film Lab (IDFA doclab) and Columbia University in New York City.
+Another project Evie was able to interact with was a collaborative project conceived by Ziv Schneider, between the Netherlands-based International Documentary Film Lab and Columbia University in New York City.
 The team created their character, myfriendsylvia, to confront ageism.
-Ageism is highly prevalent. but differs from other forms of discrimination in that it is socially accepted and often goes unchallenged.
+Ageism is highly prevalent and often goes unchallenged.
 As she lived her adult life in an accelerated time frame, from July to November 2020, Sylvia’s image aged with her, and the content of her posts reflected this.

 Virtual influencers are publicly supporting good causes and so, on face value, they do make a positive social impact.
 Social media, particularly Instagram, is capable of engaging users with social issues and stimulating conversation about change.
 Yet, the strength and popularity of a virtual influencer is dependent on the skills, imagination, sponsorship and values of their creative teams, and systemic issues that perpetuate many of society’s problems are not being addressed.